stephenfairchild/seaweed/README.md

 As an example, this is a valid command:
 `seaweed cache`

+View the `examples` directory to see how your content should be structured in order for it to be stored correctly.
+You'll need to define a few attributes at the beginning of each file.
+We use `front-matter` to parse this.

+The file name should be slug-like.
+Someting like `grocery-list.md`.
+This name will be used as the Redis key.
+If the key already exists, previous content will be stomped on.
+Maybe we can solve this with a future commit, but I've not had a need to do that yet.

+Files must also all live in the same folder.
+Nested folders are not currently supported.

 ## FAQ

 Q: Why does this exist?
 What's an example use case for this?